zuernerd/RPi5_hdmi_in_card/README.md

 **The script is fully customizable.
 You can play with the variable and change the detection resolution.**

 ### 5 - Test using Python and OpenCV
-U can test the screencapturing using python.
-Adjust the parameters in the program to your needs and run:
+Next you can test the input using OpenCV and Python.
+Adjust the parameters in the program and run:

         python testcv.py